dotnet/corefx/Documentation/project-docs/performance-tests.md

 ### Windows
 Performance test files (if present) are stored within a library's ```tests/Performance``` directory and contain test methods that are all marked with a perf-specific *Benchmark* attribute.
 The performance tests will only be run if the ```performance``` property is set to ```true```.

-To build and run the tests using msbuild for a project, run ```msbuild /t:BuildAndTest /p:Performance=true /p:ConfigurationGroup=Release /p:TargetOS=Windows_NT``` from the tests directory.
+To build and run the tests using msbuild for a project, run ```msbuild /t:BuildAndTest /p:Performance=true /p:ConfigurationGroup=Release /p:TargetOS=Windows_NT``` from the Performance directory with Admin privileges.
 If the v5.0 assemblies aren't installed on your system, an error will be raised and no tests will be run.

 Note: Because build.cmd runs tests concurrently, it's not recommended that you execute the perf tests using it.